 Company registration based on Control of the company

-According to company law, when another company controls a parent company, it is a subsidiary company and the controlling company is called as holding company.
-Hence, ‘control’ is a term used in company law to distinguish holding company.
+According to company law, when another company controls a parent company, it is a subsidiary company and the controlling company is called a holding company.
+Hence, ‘control’ is a term used in company law to distinguish the holding company.
 The control can be in two forms – control of the management or through the share ownership.

 The relationship between Holding and subsidiary company

-- The composition of the board of directors of the subsidiary company can be controlled by holding company.
+- The composition of the board of directors of the subsidiary company can be controlled by a holding company.

-- The holding company holds the more than 50% of the total capital share of the subsidiary company
+- The holding company holds more than 50% of the total capital share of the subsidiary company

 - The holding company A itself hold the capital share of subsidiary company B or B has its subsidiary company C then A has control over C automatically.